 Four reasons to franchise your business in Spain

 Franchising a business in Spain allows the franchisor, a natural or legal person, to develop and expand its business through investors (franchisees).
 To this end, the franchisor transfers the rights to use his brand and its operating and organisational methods.
 The franchise contract helps to formalise the duties and obligations of both parties.
-In Spain, the franchisor usually enjoys a privileged position in front of the franchisee.
+In Spain, the franchisor usually enjoys a privileged position before the franchisee.
 For that reason, many entrepreneurs decide to expand their commercial network by setting up franchises in our country, thus limiting their risk.

 Advantages of franchising your business in Spain